Gdańsk Street, Bydgoszcz: Tenement at 69

 The tenement has been commissioned by Ludwik Winnicki, a merchant dealing in flour, so as to get a living and commercial building.
 Soon after completion, the stepfather of Józef Święcicki, Anton Hoffmann moved and lived there with his family (1897–1900).

 In the first version, the facade had a rich stucco decor.
 A later refurbishing resulted in a complete changes of the front elevation.
 Noticeable are the heads of dragons above the gate, supporting the central bay window.
+A renovation was carried out in 2025.